jeff-mitchell.dev

 Shuttle Template - Yew

 I don't want to be the billionth person learning React.
 I enjoy front end development with Rust and have been steadily picking up how to do things with Yew.
+I think, unfortunately, Yew is kinda dead and not being actively developed.
+Don't let that stop you though, it's mature enough for production and is a viable choice for front end development using Rust and WebAssembly.
+I've created a template which uses Axum to serve up a Yew frontend site.

 Doing Things with Community Crates